elibiz443/frontview/README.md

 This gem is suitable for a new project.
 It helps to kickstart everything very fast.
 If everything runs perfectly, don't forget to follow on twitter ========> https://twitter.com/frontview3

-You can also support our efforts to always update and provide the best themes free for everyone through: ========> https://www.buymeacoffee.com/elibiz
+You can also support the efforts to always update and provide the best themes free for everyone through: ========> https://www.buymeacoffee.com/elibiz

 ## Sample screenshots of the frontview theme: